Fantom-Factory/afFpm/readme.md

 To download and install a specific pod version to a local repository:

-    C:\> fpm install -r release myPod 2.0.10
+    C:\> fpm install -r release "myPod 2.0.10"

-To upload and publish a pod to the Fantom-Factory repository:
+To upload and publish a pod to the eggbox repository:

-    C:\> fpm install -r fantomFactory lib/myGame.pod
+    C:\> fpm install -r eggbox lib/myPod.pod

-### uninstall
+### delete

-Un-installs a pod from a local repository.
+Deletes a pod from a local repository.
+(Remote fanr repositories don't support pod deletion.)

 The repository may be:

 - a named local repository (e.g. `default`)
-- the directory of a local repository (e.g. `C:\repo-release\`)
+- the location of directory (e.g. `C:\lib-release\`)

 Examples:

-    C:\> fpm uninstall myPod 2.0.10
-    C:\> fpm uninstall -r default myPod 2.0.10
+    C:\> fpm delete myPod

-### update

-Updates and installs dependencies for a named pod / build file.

-Queries remote repositories looking for newer pod versions that match the targeted FPM environment.

-Examples:

-    C:\> fpm update
-    C:\> fpm update -r default build.fan
-    C:\> fpm update -r release myPod 2.0.10
+    C:\> fpm delete myPod@2.0.10 -r release

-### help

-Prints help on a given command.

 ## Javascript Environments

-FPM lets you easily run Fantom applications and tests in a Javascript environment; which for quick tests, may be easier that sparking up a web server and browser.
+FPM lets you run Fantom applications and tests in a Javascript environment; which for quick tests, is easier than sparking up a web server and browser!
 Use the `-js` option available in the `run` and `test` commands:

     C:\> fpm run -js myPod

     C:\> fpm test -js myPod

+Note the Javascript environment requires NodeJS to be installed on your system.

 ## Behind the Scenes